GowthamanG/tree-regularisation/README.md

 `fun = parabola`, `fun_name = 'parabola'` and `space = [[0,1.5],[0,1.5]]` to `fun = cos`, `fun_name = 'cos` and
 `space = [[-6,6],[-2,2]]`, in the `__main__` module (at the bottom of the script).

+## Tensorboard
+The training outcomes like the loss, accuracy and some plots, can be visualized in the tensorboard.
+Run the following command in a separate terminal:

+``
+tensorboard --logdir=runs
+``

+To learn more about tensorboard, checkout https://pytorch.org/docs/stable/tensorboard.html.

 ## References
 <a id="1">[1]</a>
 M. Wu, M. Hughes, S. Parbhoo, M. Zazzi, V. Roth, and F. Doshi-Velez, “Beyond sparsity: Tree regularization of deep models